Ask a doctor about a prescription for ANIDULAFUNGINA ACCORD 100 mg POWDER FOR CONCENTRATE FOR INFUSION SOLUTION

 200 mg | 2 | 60 ml | 200 ml | 260 ml | 1.4 ml/min or 84 ml/hour | 180 min |

-BThe concentration of the final infusion solution is 0.77 mg/ml.
+B The concentration of the infusion solution is 0.77 mg/ml.

-The infusion rate must not exceed 1.1 mg/min (equivalent to 1.4 ml/min or 84 ml/hour once reconstituted and diluted according to the described instructions).
+The infusion rate should not exceed 1.1 mg/min (equivalent to 1.4 ml/min or 84 ml/hour once reconstitution and subsequent dilution are completed, according to the instructions described).

-For pediatric patients from 1 month to <18> The infusion rate must not exceed 1.1 mg/minute (equivalent to 1.4 ml/minute or 84 ml/hour when reconstituted and diluted according to the instructions).
+For pediatric patients from 1 month to <18 years, the volume of infusion solution required to administer dose will vary depending on patient's weight. reconstituted should be further diluted a concentration 0.77 mg ml for final solution. programmable syringe or pump is recommended.
+The infusion rate should not exceed 1.1 mg/minute (equivalent to 1.4 ml/minute or 84 ml/hour when reconstituted and diluted according to the instructions).

 For single use.
-The elimination of unused medication and all materials that have come into contact with it will be carried out in accordance with local regulations.
+The disposal of unused medicinal products and all materials that have come into contact with them should be carried out in accordance with local regulations.